demoonly/organization/learning-resources/python/first_timers_guide.md

 If you are brand new to Python, we recommend coming to the first meeting of the month which is First-Timers Night.
 You are welcome to come any week, but that first Thursday will always cater to beginners.

 ## What is Python?
 Python is a powerful and approachable programming language.
 It has an easy-to-learn syntax, which makes it an excellent language for beginners.
-Out of the box, Python is a powerful scripting language.
+Out-of-the-box, Python is a powerful scripting language.
 It can be used to write all kinds of programs, from a simple tip-calculator to a fully-featured command-line Twitter client, or a program that automatically corrects your code for style consistency.

 Additionally, the Python community provides a variety of tools for common applications.
 For web development, [Django](https://www.djangoproject.com/) is a fully-featured web framework, similar to Ruby on Rails.
 It powers a lot of popular websites, including Pinterest and Instagram.
 There are also lightweight web framework options, like [Flask](http://flask.pocoo.org/).